rakeshvattikonda/asic-interview/docs/questions/digital/verilog.md

 # Verilog for ASIC Interviews

-## Interviewers assess candidates on
+## Interview Focus Areas

-✅ Implementing a synthesizable Verilog module from specs ✅ Fixing syntax/logical errors
+- Implementing a synthesizable Verilog module from given specifications
+- Fixing syntax and logical errors
-✅ Understanding power, area, and timing constraints
+- Understanding power, area, and timing constraints

-Many companies use CoderPad, Hackerrank, or online Verilog tools to evaluate skills:
+Many companies evaluate Verilog skills using platforms like CoderPad, Hackerrank, or online Verilog simulators.

 ## Common Verilog Tasks

-✅ Combinational circuits (MUX, adders, encoders)
+- Combinational circuits such as multiplexers, adders, and encoders
-✅ FSM design
+- Finite state machine (FSM) design
-✅ Parameterized RTL for reusability
+- Writing parameterized RTL for reusability
-✅ Clock domain crossing (CDC) handling
+- Handling clock domain crossings (CDC) and metastability
-✅ Debugging failing simulations & timing violations
+- Debugging simulation failures and timing violations

-Let's look at some common verilog questions which gets asked in interviews.
+## Arbitration in Multi-Client Systems

+Arbiters control access to shared resources when multiple requestors compete for access.
+Two common arbitration methods are:

+- **Priority Arbiter**: Grants access based on a fixed priority order.
+- **Round Robin Arbiter**: Distributes access fairly by rotating the grant order.

+Below are Verilog implementations for both.

 ---
-## 4-bit Arbiter: Priority and Round Robin

-Arbiters are essential in multi-client communication systems where multiple requestors compete for a shared resource.
-Two common arbitration mechanisms are:

-- Priority Arbiter: Grants access based on a fixed priority order.
-- Round Robin Arbiter: Ensures fairness by rotating the grant order among requestors.

-Below are the Verilog implementations for both.

-### 1. Priority Arbiter (Fixed Priority)
+## Priority Arbiter (Fixed Priority)

 A priority arbiter grants access to the highest-priority requestor first.
 The request with the lowest index (`req[0]`) has the highest priority, while `req[3]` has the lowest.

 ### Implementation

 The design uses a case statement to check requests in priority order, granting access to the first active request.

 ```verilog